A Track Record of Success Since 1980

 No one wants debt.
 Many people strive to pay their bills on time, but excessive interest rates and life’s unpredictable obstacles can result in a mountain of debt that might feel insurmountable.
 You might find yourself in the position of choosing between paying for groceries or interest on your obligations, but missing payments could result in frequent collection calls, lawsuits, or even the seizure of your property.

 Luckily, bankruptcy is a legal solution that has a long history of helping individuals and businesses achieve freedom from their debt.

-The Law Offices of W. David Stephens has more than 35 years of experience.
+The Law Offices of W. David Stephens has over 40 years of experience.
 In that time, we have handled hundreds of cases each year and are prepared to guide you through the bankruptcy process, working to limit your losses and get your life back on track.
 Our Nacogdoches County bankruptcy attorney can explore if bankruptcy is the right choice for you and, if so, immediately work to conquer your debt.

 Options for Managing Your Debt

 Some people misunderstand what bankruptcy does for you and your debt.
 Contrary to common stigmas, filing for bankruptcy does not necessarily ruin your credit or result in the loss of your property.
 In fact, bankruptcy can be a great tool for eliminating debt and getting your life back on track.
 There are multiple types you may qualify for:

 If your level of debt has become truly insurmountable, Chapter 7 can be a beneficial option that works to reduce your obligations.
 Put simply, it aims to eliminate debt and give you a clean slate.